-TYPE OF ASSESSMENT DOE Code Number # Passing Assessment Institution Pass Rate
+TYPE OF ASSESSMENT # Taking Assessment # Passing Assessment Institution Pass Rate

-General Knowledge 247 247 100%
+General Knowledge 153 153 100%

-Professional Education 247 247 100%
+Professional Education 76 76 100%

 Subject Area Exam:

-Elementary K-6 w/ESOL and Reading Endorsement 494 82 82 100%
+Elementary K-6 494 30 30 100%

-Elem.
-K-6 & Exceptional Student K-12
+Exceptional Student 496 10 10 100%

-w/ESOL and Reading Endorsement Elem.
-K-6 & Hearing Impaired K-12 496 20 20 100%
+Hearing Impaired 509 11 11 100%

-w/ESOL and Reading Endorsement 509 13 13 Rule of 10

-Art K-12 114 22 22 Rule of 10
+Art K-12 114 5 5 Rule of 10

-Drama 6-12 290 0 0 Rule of 10
+Drama 6-12 290 2 2 Rule of 10

-English 6-12 398 22 22 Rule of 10
+English 6-12 398 3 3 Rule of 10

-Social Science 6-12 293 66 66 Rule of 10
+Social Science 6-12 293 5 5 Rule of 10

 Student Teaching Internships: Each semester the Director of Field Experiences schedules a meeting with students who will intern within two semesters.
 Notices are posted around campus alerting students to attend the meeting.
 Details regarding how to make application for student teaching and the deadline for completing the application are discussed at this mandatory meeting.

 It is the student's responsibility to make application for student teaching (EDU 481 or EDD 481) by the announced deadline.
 The completed application is reviewed by the Education Department before acceptance to student teaching is granted and an internship assignment is made.